eyeseast/visible-data/_posts/2013-06-14-compound-interest.markdown

     </div>
 </form>

 The x-axis is years of investment.
-The y-axis is return. principal and interest are adjustable.
+The y-axis is return.
+Principal and interest are adjustable.
 Choose either the simple formula for compound interest, as explained by [The Motley Fool](http://www.fool.com/how-to-invest/thirteen-steps/step-1-change-your-life-with-one-calculation.aspx?source=ii1sitlnk0000001), or [continous compounding](http://en.wikipedia.org/wiki/Compound_interest#Continuous_compounding).

 <script type="x-jst" id="caption-template">
 <h4><%= value %></h4>